wfroese/wfroese.github.io/_drafts/taking-over-legacy-codebase.md

 Step one was to make management aware of the situation.
 This is a delicate topic, because you don't want to come across as claiming everyone at the company involved with the software has done a terrible job, or that all your predecessors were terrible developers (even if that's true!).

-That wasn't really the case here anyway - in this situation, I think the issues were more structural, rather than the result of incompetence of any one person.
-Basically, there had been a lot of turnover for several years, combined with a lack of cohesive senior technical leadership.
-This basically lead to complete chaos throughout the code base, and let me tell you, I was just **shocked** to find out this lead to even more turnover.
+That wasn't really the case here anyway - in this situation, I think the issues were more structural, rather than the responsibility of any one person.
+Basically, there had been a lot of turnover for several years, and several third-party development teams, so nobody had been around long enough to enforce any cohesion between the different systems & teams.
+This basically lead to complete chaos throughout the code base, and let me tell you, I was just **shocked** to find out this lead to even more turnover, when developers realized they didn't want to deal with the mess.

 One thing I regularly find is that non-technical management doesn't understand how these sorts of issues actually affect their business.
 I think this is because the impact is not easily measurable, and the effects often aren't seen in the short term.